 For some foster carers, the experience of fostering an abused or neglected animal can be even more rewarding.
 These animals are in desperate need of human contact and to the special few fostering these animals, the experience can change their lives.

-Over 7,000 animals are cared for by dedicated foster carers each year.
+Thousands of animals are cared for by dedicated foster carers each year.
 As the amount of animals that come through each RSPCA centre grows, it is necessary now more than ever to recruit new foster carers to add to the RSPCA foster family network.

 How do I become an RSPCA Foster Carer?